Find the Best Used Cooking Oil Collection Companies for Your Business

 Understanding Local FOG Regulations in Sammamish

 Compliance begins with understanding the rules set by the Sammamish Plateau Water and Sewer District.
-The district has strict regulations to prevent FOG from entering the public sewer system, where it can cause blockages, backups, and significant environmental damage1.
+The district has strict regulations to prevent FOG from entering the public sewer system, where it can cause blockages, backups, and significant environmental damage.

 - Working with Licensed Haulers: These pumping and cleaning services must be performed by a licensed waste hauler.
 These companies are equipped to handle the material properly and provide documentation proving compliance, which your business may need to submit to the utility1.